 These muffins are part of my ketogenic meal plan.
 It’s an easy-to-follow keto meal plan that is optimized with the right macro ratios already calculated for you so that all you need to do is make your meals.

 I’m a big fan of egg muffins.
-They’re basically mini, portable omelets, except there’s no need to worry about flipping the omelet at just the right time.
-All you have to do is load your ingredients into a greased muffin tin and pop them in the oven!
+They’re basically mini portable omelets, except there’s no need to worry about flipping them at just the right time.
+All you do is load your ingredients into a greased muffin tin and pop them in the oven!

 This delicious, low-carb, high-fat dish comes together in just a few easy steps.